qubic/core/doc/contracts_oracles.md

 Additionally, the interface struct may contain other structs or convenience features for contracts using the oracle interface.

-All code in the interface header file must respect the the same [C++ language feature restrictions as contracts](#restrictions-of-c-language-features).
+All code in the interface header file must respect the same [C++ language feature restrictions as contracts](#restrictions-of-c-language-features).
 These are checked with the [Qubic Contract Verification Tool](https://github.com/Franziska-Mueller/qubic-contract-verify).

 A new oracle interface has to be added file `src/oracle_core/oracle_interfaces_def.h`.